Kevin Johnson (basketball): St. HOPE

+Sacramento mayoral elections

 On March 5, 2008, Johnson announced he would run for mayor of Sacramento, his hometown, challenging incumbent Heather Fargo.
 Election day was June 3, 2008.
 Since no candidate received a majority of the vote in the nonpartisan election, there was a runoff.

 Johnson garnered the endorsement of the Sacramento Police Officers Association (SPOA), the Region Builders, the Chamber of Commerce, Realtors' Association and Labor Council, among others.
 Johnson was also endorsed by Sacramento City Council members Steve Cohn (Vice Mayor) and Sandy Sheedy, and by former Sacramento Mayor Jimmie Yee.

-On June 4, 2008, Kevin Johnson, who led by 8 percentage points, forced a runoff election for mayor versus the two-term incumbent.
+On June 4, 2008, Johnson, who led by 8 percentage points, forced a runoff election for mayor versus the two-term incumbent.
 374 of 378 precincts were reported, and Johnson was ahead of Mayor Heather Fargo 47% to 40%.
 Five other candidates split the rest of the vote.
 The candidates needed more than 50% to win the election.
 Third place finisher Leonard Padilla endorsed Mayor Fargo on June 4, 2008.
 Johnson, by late May, loaned his campaign $500,000 and raised $490,000, while Fargo raised $340,000 despite having started fundraising in 2005.

-2008 primary election for mayor of Sacramento
+2008 primary

 Johnson and Fargo had a runoff election in November, won by Johnson.